thrownness/readthis.space/README.md

 ## Usage

-**Write** an article, manifesto, todo list, product roadmap, whatever! **Share** the link with your friends directly or post it on a social platform.
+**Write** an article, manifesto, todo list, product roadmap, whatever!
+The data will save after a second of you not typing.

+To **share** the article, hit the Publish button and share the URL with your friends directly or post it on a social platform.
 Painless.
 Done.

 As long as someone has the URL link, they can **read** the article.
 If they don't, they can't!

 As long as your key remains in your browser's `localStorage`, you can **update** your article when you revisit the URL from the same browser.

-If you want to **delete** your article, just replace the title, author, and content with a single letter or a space (`" "`).
-The next time that someone accesses your article, they will see a blank page!
+Or hit the **delete** button to... delete it :)

 ## Why does this exist?